 Colleges use the information you provide on the Free Application for Federal Student Aid, or FAFSA, to calculate your EFC, or the amount your family is expected to be able to contribute to your student's college costs, and available aid.
-Although each institution comes up with its own EFC based on your financial information, you can use the FAFSA4caster to estimate a number.
+Although each institution comes up with its own EFC based on your financial information, you can get an estimate of financial aid.

 Important things to keep in mind:

 - Your EFC is what colleges expect you to be able to pay and may not reflect certain circumstances that will prevent you from paying that amount.

 - Many colleges do not meet full need, or provide financial aid to cover any gaps between costs and your EFC.